 where $S{i,t}$ is the price of stock i at time t pre Co-location, $\sigma{i,t-1}$ is the volatility of stock i at time t-1 (as defined in Equation 1).
-The independent variable $AI{C,i,t}$ is an aggressiveness imbalance indicator for stock i at time t for investor class C while $CLASS{C,i,t-1}$ is the fraction of total value traded by investor Class C in stock i at time t-1. $\beta_C$ is the coefficient of determination for each of the five separate investor classes, $\alpha$ is the regression intercept term and $\varepsilon_t$ is the error term.
-In order to ensure there is scalable and relevant data and to avoid confounding effects, intervals of one week prior and post the introduction of Co-locations servers on the Nasdaq OMXH is tested using trade by trade data.
+The independent variable $AI{C,i,t}$ is an aggressiveness imbalance indicator for stock i at time t for investor class C while $CLASS{C,i,t-1}$ is the fraction of total value traded by investor Class C in stock i at time t - 1. β_C is the coefficient of determination for each of the five separate investor classes, α is the regression intercept term and μ_t is the error term.
+Equation (13) is estimated pre and Equation (14) is estimated post Co-location.

-The dependent variable in the regression represents the realized price return for the current period scaled by the previous period volatility level.
+The dependent variable in the regression represents the realised price return for the current period scaled by the previous period volatility level.
 The Aggressiveness Imbalance weighting is calculated as the difference between the number of aggressive buy transactions during the period and the number of aggressive sell transactions by stock.
 The AI value indicates how investors behave during each period, hence their trade direction in periods of low and high volatility.
-The independent variable estimates weights the specific investor class's aggressiveness imbalance level during the current period by the previous period's level of investor trading activity in the market scaled by 100,000 to avoid large coefficients.
+The independent variable estimates weights the specific investor class's aggressiveness imbalance level during the current period by the previous period's level of investor trading activity in the market scaled by 100,000.

 The results for the regressions testing the association between prices changes and HFT activity pre co-location are computed in Table 8 Panel A, and indicate that HFT's have a positive and significant impact on price change's during the week prior to co-location.
-This result is significant the 1% level with a p-value of 0.007.
-The coefficient for HFT of 10.2 is of most interest.
+This result is significant the 1% level with a p-value of 0.007 computed.
+The Beta coefficient is of most interest.
 A positive value indicates that HFTs levels in the current period are actually positively driving price changes and volatility in the next period.
 Thus, HFT's are having a positive impact and are in fact driving volatility in the market.
-These results are in line with the order imbalance analysis in previous sections, while it to some extent contradicts the negative fundamental association between HFT activity and volatility intra-day and also between monthly levels of HFT activity and conditional volatility.
+These results are not in line with the fundamental and negative association that was determined in section 6.3 in analysis of the association between monthly levels of conditional volatility and HFT activity.

-The results for the regressions testing the association between prices changes and HFT activity post co-location are computed in Table 8 Panel B, and indicate that HFT's have a negative and weakly significant impact on price change's during the week post-co-location.
-The findings indicate that the null hypotheses, that levels of HFT activity in prior periods do not drive volatility levels in current periods, can be rejected at the 10% significance level, with the resulting t-stats measured indicating a p-value of 0.088 for the Gamma coefficient.
-The parameter estimated is negative and quite large with a value of -24.1.
-An interpretation of this result is that in the period post co-location, levels of HFT activity had an impact of a stronger magnitude on price changes than in the week before co-location.
+The results for the regressions testing the association between prices changes and HFT activity post co-location are computed in Table 8 Panel B, and indicate that HFT's have a negative and weakly significant impact on price change's during the week prior to co-location.
+The findings indicate that the null hypotheses, that levels of HFT activity in prior periods do not drive volatility levels in current periods, can be rejected at the 10% significance level, with the resulting t-stats measured indicating a p-value of 0.088 for the

+Gamma coefficient.
+The parameter estimated is negative and quite large with a value of -24.13.
+An interpretation of this result is that in the period post co-location, levels of HFT activity had an impact of a stronger magnitude on price changes than in the week before colocation.
 Furthermore, this association with price changes is determined to be negative in correlation for HFT's trading indicating that increasing levels of HFT in during the current period are significantly related to a decrease in price volatility in future periods.
 Essentially, increasing levels of HFT activity dampen price volatility, and at a stronger rate, in the period post co-location.